Our unique recycling process ensures minimal waste.

 The semiconductor materials, usually silicon-based, can be recovered and reused in the production of new solar cells or other electronic devices.

-The metals, including aluminum and copper, from the solar panel frames and connectors, are recovered and sent for recycling.
+The metals, including aluminum and copper from solar panel frames and connectors, are recovered and sent for recycling.
 These metals can be reused in various industries.

-Solar panels are collected from various sources, including residential and commercial installations, as well as manufacturing waste.
+Solar panels and batteries are collected from a variety of sources, including residential and commercial installations, as well as manufacturing or industrial waste.

-While recycling options may vary depending on your location, there are several places where solar panels can typically be recycled:
+While recycling options may vary depending on your location, there are several places where both solar panels and batteries can typically be recycled:

-Some components, such as certain plastics and hazardous materials, may not be recyclable.
-These materials need to be properly disposed of in accordance with local regulations to minimize environmental impact
+Some components such as certain plastics and encapsulants in solar panels are not recyclable and need to be disposed of properly in accordance with environmental regulations to avoid contamination or harm.

 Solar Panels